Prairie Band Potawatomi Nation: History

+Map of Prairie Band Potawatomi Nation reservation and neighboring tribes.

 The Mshkodésik ("People of the Small Prairie") division of the Potawatomi were originally located around the southern portions of Lake Michigan, in what today is southern Wisconsin, northern Illinois and northwestern Indiana.
 Due to their name in the Potawatomi language, the Mshkodésik were often confused with another tribe, the Mascoutens.
 As part of the Council of Three Fires, the Prairie Band were signatories to the 1829 Second Treaty of Prairie du Chien.
 Independently of the Council of Three Fires, the Prairie Band were also signatories to the 1832 Treaty of Tippecanoe as the Potawatomi Tribe of Indians of the Prairie.

 In the 1830s, Chief Shab-eh-nay, the leader of tribal residents on 1300 acres of land in Illinois, went to visit members of his family who had been forced west to Kansas.
 While he was gone, the United States seized the property and auctioned it off to others.
 Under the Indian Removal Act, the Prairie Band were forcibly relocated west, first to Missouri's Platte County in the mid-1830s and then to the vicinity of Council Bluffs, Iowa, in the 1840s, where they were known as the Bluff Indians.
 The tribe controlled up to five million acres (20,000 km^{2}) at both locations.
 After 1846, the tribe moved to present-day Kansas.
 At that time, the reservation was thirty square miles which included part of present-day Topeka.

 During the period from the 1940s - 1960s, in which the Indian termination policy was enforced, four Kansas tribes, including the Potawatomi, were targeted for termination.
 One of the first pieces of legislation enacted during this period was the Kansas Act of 1940 which transferred all jurisdiction for crimes committed on or against Indians from federal jurisdiction to the state of Kansas.
 It did not preclude the federal government from trying native people, but it allowed the state into an area of law in which had historically belonged only to the federal government.